tmarkec/take_a_hike/README.md

 ### Single post page
 - On this page, the user can have a brief description of the certain post that he clicked on and get all relevant information about it
-- Bellow post section user can either like that post or read/leave comments
+- Bellow post section register user can like/unlike post
+- User can leave comment
-- After the user posts his comment he will be prompted with the message that "comment is waiting for approval"
+- After the user posts his comment he will be prompted with the message that says "comment is waiting for approval"
+- If user has already left comment he has option to either update his comment or delete it by simply clicking either of displayed buttons
+- By clickin "Delete" button user will be asked to confirm his choice, if he do so success message will be displayed to the user and comment would be deleted
+- By clicking "Update" the user will be redirected to the new page which will allow him to update his comment

 <details><summary>Single post page</summary>
 <img src="readme_img/single_post.png">